DraftKings promo code: Claim $200 in bonus bets for UFC Fight Night, Moreno vs. Kavanagh on Saturday

 UFC Fight Night betting preview

-Brandon Moreno has a significant experience advantage over Lone'er Kavanagh, however, the 26-year-old Kavanagh is six years younger than Moreno (32).
-Moreno enters 23-9-2, including 11-6-2 in 19 UFC fights.
-Kavanagh is 9-1, including 2-1 in the UFC.
-Kavanagh is coming off his first career loss, though, falling to Charles Johnson by TKO in August.
-Moreno is also coming off a loss, falling to Tatsuro Taira by TKO at UFC 323 in December.
-Moreno was originally scheduled to fight Asu Almabayev before the 32-year-old withdrew due to an arm injury.
+Brandon Moreno vs. Lone'er Kavanagh in the main event and Marlon Vera vs. David Martinez in the co-main event both feature veteran fighters going against younger, up-and-coming fighters.
+Moreno, a 32-year-old Mexican fighter, takes on the 26-year-old Lone'er Kavanagh in a flyweight bout after 32-year-old Asu Almabayev withdrew due to an arm injury.
+Moreno (23-9-2) is ranked sixth in the division, while Kavanagh (9-1) is 15th.
+Saturday marks just Kavanagh's fourth UFC fight, though, and he's coming off his first career loss in a TKO to Charles Johnson in August.
+Moreno will make his 20th UFC fight, and he's 11-6-2.
+Moreno had a two-fight winning streak snapped in a TKO loss to Tatsuro Taira at UFC 323 in December.

-All six fights on the main card feature a Mexican fighter competing in their home nation.
-The fight before Moreno vs. Kavanagh features a top-10 bantamweight bout with No. 9-ranked Marlon Vera vs. 10th-ranked David Martinez, who is from Mexico, in the co-main event.
-Martinez, 27, is 13-1 overall and 2-0 in the UFC, while Vera, 33, is 23-11-1 and 15-10 in the UFC.
-Vera has lost three straight fights, though, and after Saturday, Vera will have fought more bantamweight contests (23) than anyone in UFC history.
-He'd tie Aljamain Sterling for the most wins in the division (14) with a victory.
+Meanwhile, Vera's longevity has put him in a position to set multiple UFC records in the bantamweight division on Saturday.
+Vera, 33, will set the bantamweight fights record (23) when he steps into the octagon, and if he leaves with a win, he'll tie Aljamain Sterling for the most wins in the division (14).
+However, Martinez (13-1) has won his first two UFC fights, and he's coming off a unanimous decision victory in September.
+The Mexican, fighter has won nine straight fights as he climbs up the rankings.
+Vera is ranked ninth with Martinez 10th for bantamweights.

-For UFC betting on Paramount+, Moreno is the -205 favorite, while Kavanagh is the +170 underdog in the latest UFC odds at DraftKings.
-For method of victory betting, Moreno is +175 to win by decision and Kavanagh is +350 to win by decision.
-Four of Moreno's last five fights ended by decision, and two of Kavanagh's last three fights have been decided by the judges.
-For Vera vs. Martinez, the experienced Vera is the +260 underdog, while Martinez is a -325 favorite.
-All 11 of Vera's career losses have come by decision, and this fight has -380 odds to go the distance, with +250 odds of ending earlier.
-Martinez is -225 to win by decision, and two of his last three wins have come by decision.
+For UFC betting, Moreno is the -205 favorite, while Kavanagh is the +170 underdog in the latest UFC odds at DraftKings.
+For method of victory betting, Moreno has +175 odds to win by decision, +350 by submission and +400 by KO/TKO/DQ.
+Kavanagh is +350 to win by decision, as the fight has -125 odds to go the distance with +105 odds to end earlier.
+For Vera vs. Martinez, the veteran Vera is the +245 underdog, while Martinez is a -305 favorite.
+All 11 of Vera's career losses have come by decision, and this fight has -380 odds to go the distance, with +250 odds to end earlier.
+Martinez is -225 to win by decision, while Vera is +500 win by decision.
 Bet on UFC Fight Night at DraftKings Sportsbook, where new users get $200 in bonus bets if your first $5 bet wins:

 Responsible Gaming at DraftKings